Financial District locality overview

 Financial District needs high-rise pause-space language rather than flat citywide line luxury-home copy.

-Financial District responds best to tower-routine and polished-distraction framing rather than move-in or old-home language.
+Financial District responds right to tower-routine and polished-distraction framing rather than move-in or old-home language.

 This usually shows up around